Chuck Norris facts: Norris's response

 Norris responded to the Chuck Norris facts on his official website with a statement.
-Admitting some of the statements were indeed humorous, he said he tries not to take any of them seriously, and he hopes that such statements will interest people in real facts about him contained in his literary works.
+Admitting some of the statements were indeed humorous, he said he tried not to take any of them seriously, and he hoped that such statements would interest people in real facts about him contained in his literary works.

-On October 23, 2006, Norris's first column for WorldNetDaily consisted of another response.
-It began similarly to the above statement from chucknorris.com, but then disclaimed his own prowess in favor of those of God and Jesus Christ.

 In December 2007, Norris filed suit against Penguin USA, the publisher that had released The Truth About Chuck Norris through its Gotham Books imprint.
 Norris alleged that the book contained "trademark infringement, unjust enrichment and privacy rights".
 Norris dropped the lawsuit in 2008.

 On October 7, 2009, Tyndale House Publishers issued The Official Chuck Norris Fact Book, which was co-written and officially endorsed by Norris.

 Prominent mentions

 In the March 20, 2006 issue, Time magazine interviewed Norris, calling him an "online cult hero".
 In the answer to their last question, he called the Chuck Norris Facts "weird but wildly popular sayings" and quoted one: "Chuck Norris can divide by zero."

 In 2011, a commercial for World of Warcraft featured Chuck Norris and included its own "Chuck Norris facts" in the dialogue.